Ali-Hamza-01202/Ali-Hamza-01202/README.md

 - 💞️ I’m looking to collaborate on Programming to help new students, learn coding
 - 📫 How to reach me >> If you have any program to develop, email me at >> sehraabali73@gmail.com
 - 😄 Pronouns: Ali Hamza, Roll No: F23BINFT1M01202, Mr. Hacker
-- ⚡ Fun fact: Understand the Programming languages such as HTML, C++ , MySQL database and a little bit expert in Java
+- ⚡ Fun fact: Understand the Programming languages such as HTML, C++ , MySQL database and expert in Java (Web Application Development)

 <!---
 Ali-Hamza-01202/Ali-Hamza-01202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to contact me.
 --->